In keeping with the title of this post, I’m going to be super quick and get right to the point!

 BBQ Chicken Pizza with a Salad

 Have you tried Boboli pizza crusts?
-If not, please do!
+They are soooo good!

 Here’s our favorite Boboli dinner:

 Spread the crust lightly with BBQ sauce, chop up some cooked chicken breast (leftover from a previous dinner or buy a baked deli chicken) and sprinkle the chicken on top of the sauce.